tidyverse/tidyverse.org/content/blog/tdd-2025/index.md

 * [ ] `usethis::use_tidy_thanks()`
 -->

 The 2025 Tidy Dev Day will be on September 19th!
-We'll gather after posit::conf at the TODO from TODO to TODO.
+We'll gather after posit::conf at the [event center](https://cas.gsu.edu/eventcenter) of the College of Arts & Sciences of Georgia State University from 9am to 4pm.

-Tidy Dev Day is an event where developers and open source contributors meet to collaboratively solve issues.
+Tidy Dev Day (TDD) is an event where developers and open source contributors meet to collaboratively solve issues.
 You can hone your software engineering skills or work on your first contribution.
 We will have a slate of existing issues that you can work on with or without the assistance of our developers.

 Here's how [Laura Acion](https://lacion.rbind.io/post/my-first-user/) described the 2019 event:

 > I wish there were more of these R-related dev days.
 Developing events that are friendly, diverse, and safe to advance not only the tidyverse.
 I see no downsides.
-Kuddos to the organizers.
+Kudos to the organizers.

 Plus...